-But even if the Paris Agreement goals are reached, concentrations of greenhouse gases would continue to grow such that the climate changes presented in this review would still be realized, thought at later dates.
+But even if commitments made under the Paris Agreement to reduce emissions are realized, if global emissions are not reduced to net zero, concentrations of greenhouse gases would continue to grow such that the climate changes presented in this review would still be realized, thought at later dates.
 Bearing this in mind, we focus on the high emission RCP 8.5 scenario to support planning and preparation for plausible futures that pose high-consequence hazards.